 A public event presented by the Touching the Earth Collective and hosted by Shambhala Online.
-Recordings will be available.
+(In addition to the live session, registration includes access to recordings for Parts I and II.)

 Laudato Si’ and The Shambhala Principle